survivejs/site/pages/blog/185-csscamp-jscamp-2019.md

 ![Coffee at the workshops](assets/img/jscamp2019/coffee.jpg)

 The conference began on Monday with a workshop by Kyle Simpson.
 He held another one on Tuesday, and that's when I joined the event.
 On Tuesday, Sean Larkin and Harry Roberts held theirs in addition to a second workshop by Kyle.
 The workshops were held in a full-day format.
-For me, that seems like the minimum conferences should do as half-day isn't enough to dive into the topic.
-As mentioned before, this time around the workshops didn't attract as many people as you might expect.
-Especially considering the level of the instructors, the conference will likely do better next year.

 I cannot comment on the quality of the workshops as I didn't attend any this time.

 ![Learning hard at a workshop](assets/img/jscamp2019/workshop.jpg)